-Is four slow songs for couples in one night, far too much, far too little, just right?
+Are four slow songs for couples in one night, far too much, far too little, just right?
 Who’s right?

-Similarly what is the right number of Motown songs, or R&B, or current chart hits, or rock & roll etc., who’s right, who’s wrong?
+Similarly, what is the right number of Motown songs, or R&B, or current chart hits, or rock & roll etc., who’s right, who’s wrong?